P0103 purpose code: Complete guide to advance export payments India

 Getting the purpose code wrong can delay your payment for weeks or trigger compliance issues.
 This guide shows you exactly when to use P0103, what documents you need, and how to avoid expensive mistakes.

-P0103 is an RBI-mandated code for advance payments you receive before shipping goods to foreign buyers.
+P0103 is an RBI-mandated purpose code for advance payments you receive before shipping goods to foreign buyers.
 It falls under the "Exports (of Goods)" category in India's foreign exchange reporting system.

 The code serves three purposes: